jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 +++

+Field is defined within a Form Scham.
+Therefore we use a generic request for Form Schema:

 ```
 GET https://activityinfo.org/resources/form/{formId}/schema
 ```

++++

-For this example, we will send the follwoing request:
+For this example, we will send the following request:

 ```
 GET https://activityinfo.org/resources/form/a1234567890/schema